 Repeat dispensing means they can supply you with prescribed medicines for up to a year, without you seeing your GP each time a prescription finishes.

 Self-medication for everyday health conditions has become popular, especially with different over-the-counter medicines available to buy.

 Your pharmacist can advise you on the most effective treatments and make sure that you aren't using an over-the-counter product that clashes with a prescription medicine.

 They can also dispose of expired medicines or medicines you no longer need.

 Getting health advice

 Pharmacists are qualified to give advice about different health matters, including minor ailments.
-Some pharmacies also provide services to review your medication.
-Most pharmacies have a consultation area where patients can discuss their treatment in private.

 When a pharmacist may be able to help

 Your pharmacist may be able to help you with:

 - coughs, colds, eye conditions, stomach upsets, skin conditions, allergies, aches and pains